end-of-game/docker-courses/12-docker-datacenter-2nodes-install/README.md

 ## Download a client certificate bundle

+> THIS STEP CONNECT YOUR DOCKER CLIENT TO THE UCP CLUSTER

 To download a client certificate bundle, log into UCP, and navigate to your profile page.

 Click the Create a Client Bundle button to download the certificate bundle and save it in our vagrant project directory in order to grant access inside the two VMs.